pulumi/docs/content/blog/program-kubernetes-with-11-cloud-native-pulumi-pearls/index.md

 Pulumi supports the full Kubernetes API and lets you author and deploy resources in code.

-## 1. Define Kubernetes Applications in a Real Language
+## 1. Define Kubernetes Applications in a Familiar Language

 [
 [Code](https://github.com/pulumi/examples/tree/master/kubernetes-ts-nginx) |
 [Tutorial]({{< relref "/docs/tutorials/kubernetes/stateless-app" >}}) ]

-Let's begin by seeing what defining Kubernetes applications in a real language looks like.
+Let's begin by seeing what defining Kubernetes applications in a familiar language looks like.
 The full Kubernetes API is available, just in code instead of YAML.
 A simple program looks like so: